Answers to Questions Cover the Following Topics:

 Yes, it is required that the mentor has experience with NIH and/or other federal research and research training grant mechanisms.
 The mentor should be from an institution that has a grant portfolio greater than or equal to $40,000,000.
 These requirements help ensure that the mentor can provide guidance to the PD/PI as they develop or improve the Office of Sponsored Programs at the applicant institution.

 Yes, the mentor should be listed as a member of the Senior/Key Personnel in the application, and the mentoring relationship should be described in the application, including the meeting frequency, mode of the meetings and the training topics.

 No, no salary or fringe benefits may be requested for the mentors.

-There are two receipt dates for the SPAD program: July 25, 2019 and June 26, 2020 by 5:00 PM local time of the applicant organization.
+The receipt date is June 26, 2020 by 5:00 PM local time of the applicant organization.

 No, only one application per institution is allowed.

 Yes, applicants are encouraged to apply early.
 This will allow adequate time before the due date to make any corrections to errors found in the application during the submission process.